-The DSCC supports Internet2 activities such as videoconferencing, live and pre-recorded high-quality video transmission and reception, and high-bandwidth data transfers.
+The DSCC also supports videoconferencing, live and pre-recorded high-quality video transmission and reception on campus.

-The DSCC staff, along with the rest of the Instructional Technology Team, also supports the evaluation and use of podcasting, screencasting, wikis, blogs and other emerging user-driven Web 2.0 technologies, to supplement Moodle, our course management system.
+The DSCC staff, along with the rest of the Instructional Technology team, also supports the evaluation and use of podcasting, screencasting, wikis, blogs and other emerging technologies to supplement Moodle, the college's learning management system.

 The following resources are available:

 Graphics computers feature slide scanners, flatbed scanners, scanners with document feeders, a large ledger-size flatbed scanner, and CD and DVD burners.
-Software installed on these computers includes Photoshop, Illustrator, InDesign, Acrobat Pro, OmniPage, Director, Flash, Dreamweaver and Camtasia.
+Graphics software installed on these computers includes Photoshop, Illustrator, InDesign, Acrobat Pro, OmniPage, Director, Flash, and Dreamweaver.

-Equipment for audio and video recording includes digital still cameras, digital video cameras, Digital Audio Tape (DAT) recorders, cassette tape recorders, iPods with microphones, and flash memory audio recorders.
+Webcams and table microphone/speaker units are available for faculty who incorporate Skype sessions into their curriculum.
+Equipment for audio and video recording includes digital still cameras, digital video cameras, and digital audio recorders.
 In addition, a variety of wired and wireless microphones, mixers, headphones, tripods and lights are available.

 Instruction and support on the use of the equipment and technology in the DSCC is provided as needed throughout production.
 Faculty, academic departments, or student employees working for faculty can be trained and supported in the use of the DSCC facilities.